penfever/clam/examples/openml_cc18/README.md

-# OpenML CC18 Experiments with LLATA
+# OpenML CC18 Experiments with CLAM

-This directory contains scripts to run LLATA models on the OpenML CC18 collection of datasets.
+This directory contains scripts to run CLAM models on the OpenML CC18 collection of datasets.
 The OpenML CC18 collection consists of 72 classification tasks curated for benchmarking machine learning algorithms.

 ## Scripts

-- `run_openml_cc18.py`: Main Python script that trains and evaluates LLATA models on OpenML CC18 datasets
+- `run_openml_cc18.py`: Main Python script that trains and evaluates CLAM models on OpenML CC18 datasets
 - `run_cc18_batch.sh`: Helper bash script to run the Python script with different configurations

 ## Requirements

 - Python 3.7+
 - OpenML (`pip install openml`)
-- LLATA repository and its dependencies
+- CLAM repository and its dependencies
 - Weights & Biases account

 ## Usage